Skip to content

 Viewing runs grouped by dataset version#

-1. Navigate to the runs table by clicking the Runs tab.
+1. Navigate to the Runs table.

 2. To add datasets/train, test_score and parameters/* to the runs table, click Add column and enter the names of each field.